 How Does a Private Blockchain Work?

-Private blockchains work in a step by step process in order to ensure the security of the data and the reliability of the network.
+Private blockchains work in a step-by-step process in order to ensure the security of the data and the reliability of the network.
 All operations are well controlled to ensure that only the authorized parties are allowed to communicate with each other and ensure that the transactions are done properly.

 - Member Onboarding: New members are authenticated using X.509 certificates and the members are registered to the network.